 More detailed site information can be found in the Summary section below.

-Map displaying the Irish Sea Front SPA boundary and associated protected feature data.
+Map displaying the Irish Sea Front MPA boundary and associated protected feature data.
 Visit JNCC's MPA Mapper to further view and explore data for this MPA.

-The Irish Sea Front marine Special Protection Area was classified by the UK Government to meet obligations set out in the Birds Directive (2009/147/EC).
-The Directive provides a framework for the conservation and management of, and human interactions with, wild birds in Europe.
+The Irish Sea Front marine Special Protection Area was classified by the UK Government to meet obligations set out in the Birds Directive (2009/147/EC), and is protected by The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).
+Other regulations apply in inshore waters.